 Are you tired if suffering with headaches, low back pain, aches, pains?
 Let us help you achieve your health goals in 2017!
 Meet our team and check out our wide array of services!

-Dr. Tyler is introducing a new technique to Health Works!
+Dr. Sue is introducing a new technique to Health Works!

 Myofascial cupping is directed at the muscular and skeletal system of the body.
 This form of therapy uses mechanical suction equipment to create the required vacuum.
 A cup or a cylinder is attached to a hand-operated suction pump and this cup is applied on the skin.
 The chiropractor may first palpate the patient’s body to locate the areas that need treatment.
 Later, cream is spread on the skin before attaching the cup.
 Cups of varying sizes can be used and often, more than one cup is applied at a single time.